 Mr Pollard represented the former Barings trader Nick Leeson, as well as a defendant in the FCA’s first criminal prosecution for market manipulation.
 He has particular experience in the defence of financial services fraud, multi-jurisdictional white-collar crime allegations, corruption allegations, competition and cartel allegations and internal investigations.
 Mr Pollard acted for the former Commercial Director of British Airways in relation to allegations of price fixing, which resulted in an acquittal after the collapse of the trial.
-More recently, he represented Vincent Tchenguiz in his successful challenge to the SFO investigation relating to the collapse of Kaupthing bank and also secured the acquittal of a company director accused by the SFO of conspiring to corrupt the governor of the State Bank of Vietnam.
+He also represented Vincent Tchenguiz in his successful challenge to the SFO investigation relating to the collapse of Kaupthing bank.
+In 2012, he secured the acquittal of a company director accused by the SFO of conspiring to corrupt the governor of the State Bank of Vietnam.

-He is currently representing a number of individuals in both the Libor and FX investigations, an ongoing FCA insider dealing investigation and Metropolitan Police Operations Weeting (phone hacking) and Elveden (corruption).
+He is currently representing a number of individuals in the SFO/DOJ Libor and FX investigations, and in a number of DOJ/SEC investigations into alleged corruption.
 He also has clients in the current SFO investigations into Barclays (payments to Qatar), Alstom (alleged corruption), ENRC (alleged corruption in Africa), Serco (alleged overcharging), and Bertling and Rolls-Royce (alleged corruption).
 He is involved in a number of internal investigations for corporate clients.